okamoto_urchin_calvert

 Maya_Headshot

-Maya Munstermann (she/her/hers) is a PhD student in Ecology and Evolution at FSU.
+Maya Munstermann (she/her/hers) is a PhD student in Integrative Biology.
 She is interested in combining ecological and genomic research to investigate sea urchin thermal tolerance and biological response to multiple stressors.
 Maya received her Master’s degree from University of Hawaii at Hilo and her undergraduate degree from University of Connecticut.
 Outside of the lab, Maya enjoys free diving, photography, fishing, and hiking!
 For more information about her past research activities and community outreach experience, check out her website: http://www.mayamunstermann.weebly.com!

 Baughman

-Donaven Baughman is a PhD student in Ecology and Evolution, co-advised by Andy Shantz and Daniel Okamoto at FSU.
+Donaven Baughman is a PhD student in Ecology and Evolution, co-advised by Dan Okamoto and Joel Trexler at FSU.
 Before joining the Florida State University Coastal and Marine Lab, he received his undergraduate degree in Biology from Wichita State University in Kansas.
 Donaven’s research interests combine organismal biology, population ecology, and community ecology to understand how marine invertebrates respond to environmental stress and how their responses impact the sustainability and persistence of environmentally and commercially important marine species.
 In his free time, Donaven enjoys playing basketball, fishing, painting, and playing video games.
 Find him on Twitter @communityecodon

 Grace_Westpha

-Grace Westphal will be starting her Ph.D. in Biology (Ecology & Evolution) in August 2022 and will be co-advised by Tara Stewart Merrill and Daniel Okamoto.
+Grace Westphal is a PhD student in Ecology & Evolution and is co-advised by Tara Stewart Merrill and Daniel Okamoto.
 She completed her undergraduate degree in Integrative Biology at the University of Illinois, Urbana-Champaign, with a dual major in English.
 Her current research focuses on understanding the role of genes and the environment in shaping invertebrate immunological traits, and the extent to which infectious disease drives clonal selection in Daphnia.
 Her research interests include environmental stressors on invertebrate health and disease and epidemiological modeling.
 She is passionate about conservation and science education; outside of the lab she enjoys reading and running.

 Post-Docs